Sally Milgrim

 So reads a review in the New York Tribune’s January 1923 issue of Sally Milgrim’s evening wear collection for Milgrim’s Department Store.
 With this collection, and the ones that followed, she became one of the premiere American fashion designers of the early twentieth century.

-Born in New York City on April 21, 1898, to Philip and Tillie Noble, Sally Noble was just sixteen years old when she married Charles Milgrim on June 27, 1914.
+Born in New York City on April 21, 1892, to Philip and Tillie Noble, Sally Noble was just twenty-two years old when she married Charles Milgrim on June 27, 1914.
 Charles Milgrim was then operating a custom suit business on the Lower East Side of New York City with his father and two brothers.
-Shortly after World War I, at age seventeen and with little more than a public school education, Sally Milgrim joined the business as a dress designer.
+Shortly after World War I, with little more than a public school education, Sally Milgrim joined the business as a dress designer.
 By the 1920s the business had grown and moved briefly to Broadway and 72nd Street before moving permanently to 57th Street and Fifth Avenue.
 Milgrim, at this point, not only designed dresses for the company but had expanded into exclusive evening wear and was marketing her talent for fashion to the “smart society set, political wives as well as stars of the stage.”
 During Milgrim’s career, she became a friend of the impresario Florenz Ziegfeld and designed clothing for entertainers such as Marilyn Miller, Ethel Merman, Pearl White, and Mary Pickford.
 The quality of her ready-to-wear gowns, wraps, furs, negligees, and accessories was rare at a time when high fashion was still a made-to-order industry.

 At a time when well-to-do women dressed three or four times a day to carry on their daily social lives, Milgrim designed for any and all of these occasions, always incorporating luxury and detailing into the richness of her designs.
 Milgrim’s signature looks typically included details of cross-stitch embroidery, bands of tucking, slot seaming, and fagoting.
 Color and high-quality fabrics played a large part in her designs.
 Lace and chiffon could often be found embroidered with crystals in pink or mauve.
 Whether working with ruffles, tiers, or layers, as a rule hemlines were thirteen inches from the floor.